-The cooler is one of the most aesthetic coolers available while people would argue which one is the best looking because of differences in opinion but they won’t agree on the fact that if not best one it is one of the best cooler out there.
+The cooler is one of the most aesthetic coolers available while people would argue which one is the best looking because of differences in opinion but they won’t agree on the fact that if not the best one it is one of the best coolers out there.

-It is one of the most powerful cooler and it’s noise levels aren’t too bad at all (around 33 dBA).
+It is one of the most powerful coolers and its noise levels aren’t too bad at all (around 33 dBA).
 For comparison, bedroom at night is around 30 dBA and living room is 40 dBA.

 The radiator is based on 280mm which gives it ample space for cooling.
-It is compatible with NZXT Cam software – have to hook up LCS unit towards a USB port and then the software allows you to program, customize, and monitor this easy to install liquid cooling solution.
+It is compatible with NZXT Cam software – have to hook up the LCS unit towards a USB port and then the software allows you to program, customize, and monitor this easy-to-install liquid cooling solution.

-It also has RGB lighting which is essential for PC enthusiast nowadays since it adds the aesthetic during the day and night as well!
+It also has RGB lighting which is essential for PC enthusiasts nowadays since it adds the aesthetic during the day and night as well!
 During testing, the stress temperatures generally stayed really good.

 At 1.45 Volts, the processor went to 80 degrees which is a lot considering 1.45 volts is absurd in the first place.
 This shows that the cooler can handle temperature even at high loads.
 NZXT older models had lots of noise complaints but this model surprised us even and is highly recommended if people have the buck for it.

-The only problem here is that it doesn’t come with bracket for the Ryzen 9 3900X that is required for mounting the cooler to the processor.
-It’s MSRP is lower though which is around $159.99.
+The only problem here is that it doesn’t come with a bracket for the Ryzen 9 3900X that is required for mounting the cooler to the processor.
+Its MSRP is lower though which is around $159.99.

 Check Out Video Review